-Today we’ll cover another objective from VCP-DCV 2019 certification and we’ll talk about VMware clusters.
-Chapter after chapter we’re getting closer to fill the blueprint objectives and help students to study and pass the Professional vSphere 6.7 Exam 2019.
-Today’s chapter: VCP6.7-DCV Objective 1.8 – Differentiate between VDS and VSS.
+Today we'll cover another objective from VCP-DCV 2019 certification and we'll talk about the difference between vSphere standard switches (vSS) and vSphere Distributed Switches (vDS).
+Chapter after chapter we're getting closer to fill the blueprint objectives and help students to study and pass the Professional vSphere 6.7 Exam 2019.
+Today's chapter: VCP6.7-DCV Objective 1.8 – Differentiate between VDS and VSS.

 We basically cover what we think that’s important for each chapter since there are no special guidelines and sub-chapters like in the VCP6.5-DCV Study Guide.
 As such, you should not rely on our information only.
 Perhaps it is also a good idea to download the older VCP6.5-DCV study guide PDF as the structure of each chapter is much more detailed and IMHO gives better support to study.